Teapot-418/Teapot-418.github.io/_posts/2018-09-12-Hadoop-Part-1.md

 ## Start it

 Please be aware, that it is not the default way to run Hadoop within a Docker container.
 Hadoop is designed to run in big clusters.
-The Docker container is great for getting started and having some easy-hands-on-experience with Hadoop!
+The Docker container is great for getting started and having some easy-hands-on-experience!

 [sequenceiq](https://github.com/sequenceiq/hadoop-docker) is offering a Hadoop Docker image, which contains everything, we need, to get started.